qurihara/publicdice/README.md

   url: Block information for verification

-  value: A generated random value of [0,1} by mapping the last 16 digits of the hash value
+  value: A generated random value of [0,1} like Math.random() by mapping the last 16 digits of the hash value

 }